IowaDave/ATmega328-Deep-Sleep-Solved/README.md

   while (TCNT2 < 3) { ; }
 ```

 The wait appears to allow the timer to synchronize with the system clock sufficiently to resolve the interrupt flags properly.
-To be honest, I cannot explain it better than that.
+Honestly, I cannot explain it better than that.

 Those are the secrets that I dug out of the datasheet for Power Save Sleep with an asynchronous Timer 2 interrupt waking it up.